I Quit the GOP and Moved Left. Will Liz Cheney Do the Same?

 They didn’t.

 Almost immediately after my book appeared, I noticed a sharp drop-off in my contact with the GOP and conservative movement.
-I didn’t even get fundraising mails anymore and all my invitations to political receptions and other social events evaporated.
+I didn’t even get fundraising mail anymore, and all my invitations to political receptions and other social events evaporated.

 I found myself receptive to progressive ideas I had either previously ignored or dismissed out of hand.
 Part of this was simply that I no longer viewed my audience as being primarily on the right, so I stopped focusing exclusively on their interests.
 It helped that I stopped watching Fox News and listening to talk radio—which I had formerly done fairly regularly to keep on top of what those on my side of the street were interested in.
 Eventually, I stopped reading anything from those on the right.
 Long before Trump, the typical conservative commentary seemed to me to be shallow and increasingly anti-intellectual; it was just rote repetition of whatever meme was circulating that day.